seankmartin/skm-foam/projects/simuran.md

 - Remove dependency on skm_pyutils OR configure logging in skm_pyutils instead of print.
 - Convert main to a class.
 - update lfp_atn_workflow to match these changes.
+- load_config SIMURAN alias.
+- Fix issue with simuran import from a github pip installation.
+- Integrate a snakemake wrapper into SIMURAN.
+- Create interface for analysis.

 ## Paragraph from Shane